IlanZdd/GraphSQL/README.md

 For each column, the graph contain information about their name, datatype and datasize, if values can be null, if they are primary keys and if they are auto-increment;
 Foreign Keys contain the additional information of what table and primary key they are referencing, and the ON_DELETE and ON_UPDATE rule.

-Calling the **visualize()** method on the graph will open a java application to visualize it: the nodes will be displayed on the left canvas from top to bottom according to topological order, connected by labeled arcs.
+Calling the **visualize()** method on the graph will open a java application to visualize it: the nodes will be displayed on the canvas from top to bottom according to topological order, connected by labeled arcs.
 	Clicking on a node will highlight it and its tree, and on the right panel relevant information will appear; the node can be moved around the canvas to reach a less confusing display; the camera can be moved as well.
-	From the panel, it is possible to highlight nodes of a certain type, zoom in and out, switch between light and dark colors, and access the 'help' panel.
+	It is possible to highlight nodes of a certain type, zoom in and out, switch between light and dark colors.
-	Opening the saving mode by clicking on the floppy disk in the panel, two movable dots connected by a dashed line will appear on the canvas, marking the saving area; you can write the custom name writing on the line to the right of the savingMode button (by default, it is the graph name), before saving the image in a .png format clicking on the "V" button.
-Zoom in before saving for higher resolution.
+	Opening the saving mode by clicking on the floppy disk on the bottom left corner, two movable dots connected by a dashed line will appear on the canvas, marking the saving area; you can write the custom name writing on the line to the right of the floppy button (by default, it is the graph name), before saving the image in a .png format clicking on the "V" button.
+Zoom in before saving for higher resolution (your saving area will follow).

 ## CONSTRUCTOR